-However, the main reason for confusion is most likely one identified by Székely [443] in his discussion of drawing conventions.
-In a drawing D of G minimizing cr(G) we have cr(D) = pcr(D) since every pair of edges crosses at most once.
-This does not imply that pcr(G) = cr(G) but it may have mistakenly suggested it; the subtle confusion is between a cr-minimal drawing, in which every pair of edges crosses at most once, and a per-minimal drawing, for which we do not know whether this is true.
-This confusion may have been exacerbated by the fact that cr(G) as defined above from the beginning coexisted with what we now call the rectilinear crossing number, $\overline{cr}(G)$, in which drawings of G are restricted to straight-line drawings.
-In a straight-line drawing D of G we again have
+However, the main reason for confusion is most likely one identified by Székely [509] in his discussion of drawing conventions.
+In a drawing D of G minimizing $\operatorname{cr}(G)$ we have $\operatorname{cr}(D) = \operatorname{pcr}(D)$ since every pair of edges crosses at most once.
+This does not imply that $\operatorname{pcr}(G) = \operatorname{cr}(G)$ but it may have mistakenly suggested it; the subtle confusion is between a cr-minimal drawing, in which every pair of edges crosses at most once, and a per-minimal drawing, for which we do not know whether this is true.
+This confusion may have been exacerbated by the fact that $\operatorname{cr}(G)$ as defined above from the beginning coexisted with what we now call the rectilinear crossing number, $\overline{\operatorname{cr}}(G)$, in which drawings of G are restricted to straight-line drawings.4 In a straight-line drawing D of G we again have cr(D) = pcr(D) since every pair of edges can cross at most once, so it is natural to define the crossing number for straight-line drawings as the number of pairs of edges that cross in a straight-line drawing (e.g. [542]); later authors may have dropped the straight-line requirement without changing the way crossings are counted.5

-1Kolman and Matousek [300] show that Leighton's result can be extended to pcr, but with slightly weaker bounds.
+2Kolman and Matoušek [347] show that Leighton's result can be extended to pcr, but with slightly weaker bounds.

-2Székely [443] writes: "How is it possible that decades in research of crossing numbers passed by and no major confusion resulted from these foundational problems?
+3Székely [509] writes: "How is it possible that decades in research of crossing numbers passed by and no major confusion resulted from these foundational problems?
 The answer is the following: the conjectured optimal drawings are usually normal and nice and the lower bounds (...) usually also apply for all kinds of crossing numbers.